JUDICIAL PARTITION OF PROPERTY

-When A Court Orders A Legal Partition of Land or Buildings
+When A Court Orders A Legal Partition Of Land Or Buildings

 When two co-owners of a piece of property no longer wish to reside together or to own the property together, they are able to seek a compulsory partition, a legal division of the property either by delineating physical boundaries in the land or by sale of the property and splitting of the proceeds between the co-owners.
 However, in some instances, one of the owners does not wish to partition the property, and the other co-owner has to force a judicial partition by bringing an action against the other party.